Cross-collaborative agile UX/UI Research and Design

 Solution

-Deliver personas and user flows to marketing manager.
+Deliver personas and user flows to the marketing manager.

-- Help users imagine fun fitness experiences that await them throughout each practical step of the user flow so they can close the sale!
+- Help users envision the fun fitness experiences that await them throughout each step of the user flow so that they can close the sale.

 - Narrowing down the niche of the user to serve each task flow with content that provides continuity for the target audience.

-- Customer conversion and engagement is more easily accessible when info can be shared by staff and the community.
+- Customer conversion and engagement are more easily accessible when info can be shared by staff and the community.

 Double Diamond Framework

 I gather research through discovery and exploration to identify and define user problems.
 Then, I develop prototypes that undergo further testing to ensure the solution supports the user experience.
-Design thinking was also influenced by the cross-team collaboration of agile UX workflow.
+The cross-team collaboration of the agile UX workflow also influenced design thinking.
 Check out the website!

 UX Research